Actindo-AG/Documentation/POS/UserInterface/02a_GlobalSettings.md

 ![Default customer](../../Assets/Screenshots/POS/Management/GlobalSettings/GS27.png "[Default customer]")

-Define an invoice address for a default customer to connect the POS system with the *Order management* module.
+Define an invoice address for a default customer to connect the POS system with the *Order Management* module.
 The invoice address of this default customer is used for all occasional customers.

 > [Info] It is recommended to define at least the country of the customer address as it is needed for tax purposes.